ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 where `inbound` is the previous VDAF preapre message sent by the leader and `prep_state` is the helper's current preparation state.
 If this operation fails, then the helper fails with error `vdaf-prep-error`.
-Otherwise, it interprets `out` as follows.
-If this is the last round of VDAF preparation phase, then `out` is the helper's output share, in which case the helper stores the output share for future collection.
+Otherwise, it interprets `out` as follows:

+* If this is the last round of VDAF preparation phase, then `out` is the helper's output share, in which case the helper stores the output share for future collection.
-Otherwise, the helper interpets `out` as the tuple `(new_state, prep_msg)`, where `new_state` is its updated preparation state and `prep_msg` is its next VDAF message.
+* Otherwise, the helper interpets `out` as the tuple `(new_state, prep_msg)`, where `new_state` is its updated preparation state and `prep_msg` is its next VDAF message.

 This output message for each report in AggregateContinueReq.prepare_shares is then sent to the leader in an AggregateContinueResp message, structured as follows: